LAST UPDATED: September 18, 2019

 One feature we found particularly great is the extender's ability to be rotated up to 360 degrees.
 The design allows it to swivel and adjust to meet your eye level, so you don’t have to worry about sitting just right to avoid glare.
 Another nice feature is the durable Polycarbonate material of the visor; its 60 times stronger than glass, 20 times stronger than TAC polarized lens material, and 10 times more powerful than resin.
 It’s also impact, temperature, and scratch-resistant.

 However, it is a bit clunky and can be seen by others from a distance outside of the vehicle.
-Another issue is it may not fit properly in all types of cars.
+Another issue is that it may not fit properly in all types of cars.
 Vehicles with smaller or thinner visors may find it difficult to effectively fit the extender on the visor.
 The screws holding the frame to the visor may also loosen over time but can be tightened with a screwdriver.

 - Sun visor extenders can even be used to help reduce the glare of the sun off of the snow.
 For any driver in a snowy region, a visor can make a huge difference on the road.